near/docs/docs/tutorials/contracts/nfts/1-skeleton.md

 https://github.com/near-examples/nft-tutorial/tree/1.skeleton/nft-contract/src/lib.rs#L45-L68
 ```

+You'll learn more about these functions in the [minting section](/docs/tutorials/contracts/nfts/minting) of the tutorial series.

 ## `metadata.rs`

 This file is used to keep track of the information to be stored for tokens, and metadata.